DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training.md

 The main differences between courses are:

 * what you need to get onto the course
-* the qualifications the course awards
+* the qualifications awarded by the course
 * if the course comes with a salary
 * the course provider
 * if it’s full or part-time

 ## What you need to get onto the course

 Some training courses have specific eligibility requirements.